A compactness result for an equation with Holderian condition: Proof of the theorems

-We start with a Lipschitz domain $ B_{\epsilon}^+ $ because it is convex and by the univalent and conformal map $ \gamma $ the image of this domain $ \gamma (B_{\epsilon}^+) $ is a Lipschitz domain and thus we can apply the integration by part and here we know the explicit formula of the unit outward normal it is the usual unit outward normal (normal to the tangent space of the boundary which we know explicitly because we have two submanifolds).
+We start with a Lipschitz domain $ B_{\epsilon}^+ $ because it is convex and by the univalent and conformal map $ \gamma $ the image of this domain $ \gamma_1 (B_{\epsilon}^+) $ is a Lipschitz domain and thus we can apply the integration by part and here we know the explicit formula of the unit outward normal it is the usual unit outward normal (normal to the tangent space of the boundary which we know explicitly because we have two submanifolds).

-In the case of the disk $ D = \Omega $, it is sufficient to consider $ B(0,\epsilon) \cap D $ which is a Lipschitz domain because it is convex (and not necessarily $ \gamma (B_{\epsilon}^+) $).
+In the case of the disk $ D = \Omega $, it is sufficient to consider $ B(0,\epsilon) \cap D $ which is a Lipschitz domain because it is convex (and not necessarily $ \gamma_1 (B_{\epsilon}^+) $).

 There is a version of the integration by part which is the Green-Riemann formula in dimension 2 on a domain $ \Omega $.
-This formula holds if we assume that there is a finite number of points $ y_1,..., y_m $ such that $ \partial \Omega - (y_1,..., y_m) $ is a $ C^1 $ manifold and for $ C^1 $ tests functions, see [2], for the Gauss-Green-Riemann-Stokes formula, for $ C^1 $ domains with singular points (here a finite number of singular points).
+This formula holds if we assume that there is a finite number of points $ y_1,..., y_m $ such that $ \partial \Omega - (y_1,..., y_m) $ is a $ C^1 $ manifold, see [2], for the Gauss-Green-Riemann-Stokes formula, for $ C^1 $ domains with singular points (here a finite number of singular points).

-Remark: Note that a monograph of Droniou contain a proof of all fact about Sobolev spaces (with Strong Lipschitz property) with only weak Lipschitz property (Lipschitz-Charts), we start with Strong Lipschitz property and by $ \gamma $ we have weak Lipschtz property.
+Remark: Note that a monograph of Droniou contain a proof of all fact about Sobolev spaces (with Strong Lipschitz property) with only weak Lipschitz property (Lipschitz-Charts), we start with Strong Lipschitz property and by $ \gamma_1 $ we have weak Lipschtz property.